 - Wellington / Auckland

 There are always certain times where the market is more active, so as you plan your moves, it is good to keep track of these pointers.
 The 24-hour open market characteristic is an advantage.
 It safeguards the liquidity and offers continuous opportunities for profit.
-That does not mean it is risk proof or that there no pitfalls.
+That does not mean it is risk-proof or that there are no pitfalls.
 Many-a-thing can occur when the trader is not available.
 From volatility jumps to missed opportunities.
 Therefore, planning, careful observation, and tactics are crucial in setting beneficial trades.
-In particular when trading a different time zone than the one you are in, using tools and automation to set rules is a great way to stay in control of your trades at all times.
+In particular, when trading a different time zone than the one you are in, using tools and automation to set rules is a great way to stay in control of your trades at all times.

 There are three main sessions of peak activity.
 These are identified as the Asian, European, and North American markets.
 In the trader’s lingo, they are known as Tokyo, London, and New York sessions.
 And these represent the regional financial hubs.